Geodesics and Visual boundary of Horospherical Products: Estimates on the length of specific paths

 \begin{propo}[\cite{BH}] Let $X$ be a $\delta$-hyperbolic geodesic space.
 Let $c$ be a continuous path in X. If $[p,q]$ is a geodesic segment connecting the endpoints of $c$, then for every $x\in[p,q]$: \end{propo}

-This result implies that a path of $H$ between $x$ and $y$ which avoids the ball centred in the middle of a geodesic $[x,y]$ has length greater than an exponential in the distance $d(x,y)$.
+This result implies that a path of $X$ between $p$ and $q$ which avoids the ball of diameter $[p,q]$ has length greater than an exponential of the distance $d(p,q)$.

 From now on we will add as convention that $\delta\geq 1$.
 For all $\delta_1\leq\delta_2$ a $\delta_1$-slim triangle is also $\delta_2$-slim, hence all $\delta_1$-hyperbolic spaces are $\delta_2$-hyperbolic spaces.
 That is why we can assume that all Gromov hyperbolic spaces are $\delta$-hyperbolic with $\delta\geq 1$.
-It allows us to consider $\frac{1}{\delta}$ as a well defined term, we hence avoid different cases in the proof of the following lemma.
-We also use this assumption to simplify constants appearing in the proof.
+It allows us to consider $\frac{1}{\delta}$ as a well defined term, we hence avoid the arising of separated cases in some oof the proofs.
+We also use this assumption to simplify constants appearing in this document.
 The next result is a similar control on the length of path as Proposition \ref{LemmeBrid}, but we consider that the path is avoiding a horosphere instead of avoiding a ball in~$H$.